 In June 1980, the acclaimed documentary “If Japan Can, Why Can’t We” reintroduced Dr. Deming to America.
 He quickly became the voice of quality and sparked the quality revolution.
 Playing a major role in the resurgence of the American automobile industry in the late 1980’s, Dr. Deming consulted with corporations such as Ford, Toyota, Xerox, Ricoh, Sony and Proctor & Gamble, whose businesses were revitalized after adopting his management methods.

 Dr. Deming continued to author and lecture well into his 90’s.
 His final book, The New Economics, was published after his passing in 1993 at the age of 93.
 It was the culmination of his life’s work, detailing The Deming System of Profound Knowledge®.

-Deming was a visionary, whose belief in continual improvement led to a set of transformational theories and teachings that changed the way we think about quality, management and leadership.
-He believed in a world where there is joy in learning and joy and work - where “everyone will win.”
+Deming was a visionary, whose belief in continual improvement led to a set of transformational theories and teachings that changed the way we think about quality, management, and leadership.
+He believed in a world where there is joy in learning and joy in work - where “everyone will win.”
 Throughout his career, he remained devoted to family, supportive of colleagues and friends, and true to his belief in a better world.